aangelinux/astronomy-web/README.md

 If the NEO has one or more close approaches recorded in their data, the Approach Timeline will display the year of the approach and highlight the event.

-The timeline can also be interacted with on its own to navigate through years 1900-2026.
+The timeline is a two-dimensional scatter plot where each point represents an approach event; the y-axis represents distance from Earth and the x-axis represents time.
+It can be interacted with on its own to navigate through years 1900-2026, without selecting a NEO.
+Hovering over an event will display a hoverbox with event data.

 ### Screenshots